City-of-Helsinki/drupal-helfi-platform/documentation/openshift.md

 The cron container is run using the same image as the Drupal container and should contain everything your normal container does.

 Any scripts placed in repository's `docker/openshift/crons` folder will be copied automatically to `/crons` folder inside the cron container.
-The entrypoint executes all scripts in `/crons` directory and will die if any of the scripts fail, so that if any of the scripts fail, the whole container exists with a failure.
+The entrypoint executes all scripts in `/crons` directory and will die if any of the scripts fail, so that if any of the scripts fail, the whole container exits with a failure.
 OpenShift automatically restarts failed cron container.

 The scripts are not restarted if they exit gracefully, meaning they must be run inside an infinite loop.
 You can use `sleep XX` to define how often a certain task should be run.